 Image Credits: Apartmenttherapy

-After using clay pot over time, it will be gotten dirty by minerals, calcium, and salts from fertilizers and water.
+After using a clay pot over time, it will get dirty with minerals, calcium, and salts from fertilizers and water.
 For this case, you can use vinegar to bring back the original look.